Trusted legal advice since 1733

 Leading Charity Law & Education Solicitors in Reading, Henley-on-Thames & Wokingham

-From incorporating or changing the structure of a charity to dealing with an Employment Law matter, buying, selling or leasing property to constitutional and governance issues, we can help and advise you.
+From incorporating or changing the structure of a charity to dealing with an employment law matter, buying, selling or leasing property to constitutional and governance issues, we can help and advise you.

 We are also highly experienced in acting for national and local charities in relation to legacy disputes.
 Typically, this is where the charity is a beneficiary of a Will and relatives and/or other beneficiaries have chosen to contest the Will with a view to the charity surrendering all or part of their interest.